brettcutt/the-chefs-desire/tests/testing.md

   3. Signed in users have only the 'enter' button displaying under the tagline.

 - F. Recipes
-  1. All Images that are clicked on redirect to that recipes 'single recipe' page.
+  1. Images that are clicked redirect to that recipes 'single recipe' page.
   2. The 'See All' button redirect to more recipes of that sub category.

 - G. My Recipes